Jsparrow/jsparrow.github.io/docs/README.md

 ## The Latest New Features

-We are excited to announce that this midsummer release brings a major update to **jSparrow 4.0.0**.
-The key new feature in this release is the **jSparrow Marker**.
-Additionally, 3 more rules for refactoring JUnit tests are added to the jSparrow rule set.
+We released a new rule and some enhancements!
-Check out the release notes for [jSparrow 4.0.0](/eclipse/release-notes.html#_4-0-0) and the [jSparrow Maven plugin 3.7.0](/maven/release-notes.html#_3-7-0)!
+Check out the release notes for [jSparrow 4.1.0](/eclipse/release-notes.html#_4-1-0) and the [jSparrow Maven plugin 3.8.0](/maven/release-notes.html#_3-8-0)!

 ## Where to find jSparrow?